Codejune/aiopyupbit/README.md

 -----

 Some features are not currently implemented:
-* raise pyupbit defined error
+* Raise pyupbit defined error(prototype applied)
+* WebSocketManager class

 Issues
 ------